JayaWinata/Credit-Risk-Prediction/README.md

-Collecting workspace informationFiltering to most relevant information# Credit Risk Prediction Project Documentation

 ## Overview

-This project is the final task of a Data Science internship program at **ID/X Partners X Rakamin Academy**.
+This project is the final task of a Data Science internship program at **ID/X Partners X [Rakamin Academy](https://www.rakamin.com/academy)**.
 As an intern, you are tasked to collaborate with multiple departments to deliver a technology solution for a lending company.
 The main objective is to build a predictive model that can assess credit risk using a provided dataset containing both accepted and rejected loan applications.
 The solution aims to help the company automate and optimize its credit evaluation process, reduce default rates, and improve customer acquisition.

 ---